near/bos-web-engine/apps/docs/docs/alpha/building-decentralized-frontends/imports.md

 When importing npm packages, they are fetched in the user's browser from esm.sh, an npm package CDN.

-**This means that you can import npm packages directly in your BWE component without having to install them.**
+**This means that you can import npm packages directly in your RoC component without having to install them.**

-Note that not every npm package will function within the BWE environment
+Note that not every npm package will function within the RoC environment

 ### Supported Packages

 By default, `preact` and `react` (via `preact/compat`) are available via the container's `importmap`.

-The BWE team has a tracker [here](https://bos-web-engine.vercel.app/webengine.near/NPM.Tracker) which categorizes known compatibility of packages.
+The RoC team has a tracker [here](https://roc.near.dev/webengine.near/NPM.Tracker) which categorizes known compatibility of packages.
 Expect the list to grow over time.

-If you have certain packages which you would like to use within BWE, please chime in on [this thread](https://github.com/near/bos-web-engine/discussions/166)
+If you have certain packages which you would like to use within RoC, please chime in on [this thread](https://github.com/near/react-on-chain/discussions/166)

 #### Expected Incompatibility

-Some packages are expected to not work within BWE due to its architecture and security model.
+Some packages are expected to not work within RoC due to its architecture and security model.
 Packages which rely on the following are expected to not work:

 - direct access to the `window` or `document` objects
 - usage of certain React hooks, in particular `useContext` and DOM manipulation via `useRef`